 - Don’t cook the chili for too long, or it may dry out.
 The best Indiana Chili is loose.
 So, once you add the tomato juice to the pot, cook just until the liquid begins to thicken slightly.
 Remember, the chili will tighten up further as it cools to serving temperature.

 - Where are you going to put those corn chips?
 Corn chips can play two different, but equally delicious, roles in your chili.
-One option is placing a handful on the bottom of each serving bowl and spooning the chili on top.
+One option is to place a handful at the bottom of each serving bowl, then spoon the chili on top.
 The corn chips will soak up extra liquid and soften.
-The alternative is to place them on top where they will remain crunchy and work as a nice contrast in textures.
+The alternative is to place them on top, where they will remain crunchy and work as a nice contrast in textures.

 - You can’t have too many toppings.
-Besides corn chips, shredded Cheddar cheese, and sour cream, there other fabulous toppings.
+Besides corn chips, shredded Cheddar cheese, and sour cream, thereare other fabulous toppings.
 Try diced avocado, diced raw onions, or salsa.

 New Mexico Chili Verde